gopiotr/zephyr/doc/guides/test/babblesim.rst

     ===================== 8 passed in 67.68s (0:01:07) =====================

-For more verbose output special options could be added to basic command:
+For more verbose output special arguments could be added to basic command:

 ::